Two core commitments on user privacy and data protection

 2. We will contact you directly only if we have something meaningful and relevant to share with you.

 Who we are

-The Lorne Epstein Show website (LorneEpsteinShow.com) is the official website of author and radio host Lorne Epstein.
-The website offers information on his book, articles, video, business, radio show, and all else he finds worth sharing.
+The Lorne Epstein Show website (LorneEpsteinShow.com) is the official website of workshop trainer, author and radio host Lorne Epstein.
+The website offers information on his unconscious bias workshops, radio show, podcasts, books, articles, videos, and all else he finds worth sharing.

-The Lorne Epstein Show is an email newsletter, usually sent once a week, that features that week’s show and ideas, tools, book recommendations, short videos, and other items of interest to readers.
+The Lorne Epstein Show email newsletter is usually sent once a week and features upcoming workshops, ideas, tools, book recommendations, short videos, and other items of interest to subscribers.
 The newsletter, which is free of charge, is distributed by email only to individuals who have specifically requested a subscription.

 Data we collect when you visit our website and why we collect it